 Board of Trustees

-Wendy was re-elected on to the Autism NZ Board in 2014.
-I was previously a Board Member (2000 -2012) including two terms as President and on the local branch committee of the Auckland Branch for 18 years.
+Wendy was re-elected on to the Autism NZ Board in 2020.
+She was previously a Board Member (2000 -2012) including two terms as President and on the local branch committee of the Auckland Branch for 18 years.

 Wendy was awarded the New Zealand Order of Merit for services to Autism in the New Years’ Honours in January 2013.

 She is also involved in an Auckland autism/intellectual disability working group of professionals and two parents seeking to establish a pathway for dealing with severe crisis management in teenagers with autism and/or intellectual disability.

 Wendy wishes to be more proactive in being part of the growth of both Autism New Zealand and the way it can support families, whānau, and autistic individuals of all ages.